March 3, 2020

 Note: The HDR (Eye Adaptation) visualization mode must be already enabled.
 Then, use the console variable r.EyeAdaptation.VisualizeDebugType to switch the debug mode.
 0 (default) gives you the scene color after tone mapping, and 1 gives you the histogram debug mode.

 The histogram debug visualization in this mode ensures that very bright pixels (like the sun) and very dark pixels (like deep shadows) are not involved in the HDR calculation that is happening.
 In this scene, anything below the target histogram range will be shown in red, anything above the range will be in blue.
 It ensures that the high and low percentile ranges that we’ve set are removing the unwanted pixels from being calculated.
+We’ve removed the picture-in-picture HDR scene representation, which has now been replaced by the Histogram debug visualization above.

 Exposure Compensation CurveWe’ve also made updates to the Exposure Compensation Curve this release to be more clear about where the X and Y-axis values are taken from.